 If there’s one thing Bantayan Island is famous for, it’s white-sand beaches.
 People visit here so they can experience the best tropical experience in the province of Cebu.
 In return, Bantayan Island has something to offer for everyone: for millennials, Instagram-worthy backdrops and “hugot” corners such that in Camp Sawi; for the quiet or older people, beach resorts that offer relaxation; and for families, family-friendly amenities and tours.

 Here’s a complete travel guide to Bantayan Island, Cebu!
+Also included is a sample 3 days itinerary in Bantayan Island.

 Overview of Bantayan Island